vignesh-0002/Devops-2024/Jumisa_assessment/# 🚀 Kubernetes vs Docker: Why Kubernetes is the Best Container Orchestration Tool.md

   2. Easily Extensible with Add-Ons and Integrations
     - It integrates with tools like Helm for managing apps, supports advanced setups like serverless and edge computing, and can be customized to fit various use cases.
+### Kubernetes Architecture: Control Plane & Worker Node

+Kubernetes follows a **master-worker architecture** to manage containerized applications efficiently across clusters.

+#### 🔷 Control Plane (Master Components)
+The control plane is responsible for managing the cluster.
+It makes global decisions about the cluster, such as scheduling and responding to events.

+- **API Server** – Acts as the front-end and handles all external and internal REST requests.
+- **Scheduler** – Assigns workloads (Pods) to worker nodes based on available resources.
+- **Controller Manager** – Maintains the desired state of the system (e.g., replicating Pods, restarting failed containers).
+- **etcd** – A key-value store that holds cluster configuration and state data.

+#### 🔶 Worker Nodes
+These nodes run the actual application containers and are managed by the control plane.

+- **kubelet** – Ensures containers are running as expected on the node.
+- **kube-proxy** – Manages networking and forwards traffic to the correct Pods.
+- **Container Runtime** – (e.g., containerd) Responsible for running the containers themselves.

 ## 6. Core Differences Between Docker and Kubernetes